The Basics: Overview

 Mammograms can be used to screen (test) for breast cancer in women with no signs or symptoms.
 They can also help doctors figure out if cancer is causing a particular symptom — like a lump or another change in the breast.

-When you get a mammogram, a technician will place your breast between 2 plastic plates and press it flat to get a clear picture.
-Getting a mammogram can be uncomfortable, but it doesn't last long.
+When you get a mammogram, a technician will place your breast on a platform and a plastic plate will press it flat to get a clear picture.
+This part of a mammogram can be uncomfortable, but it usually only lasts 15 to 20 seconds.

-It takes about 20 minutes to get mammograms.
+It takes about 20 minutes total to get mammograms.
 Learn more about mammograms.

 The Basics: Breast Cancer

 What is breast cancer?

 Breast cancer is cancer that forms in breast tissue.
 Like all cancers, breast cancer can spread to other parts of the body.

 Talk with your doctor or nurse if you notice any of these changes:

 - A lump or an area that feels very firm in the breast or armpit